 IRC - CHAT

-If you're interested in chatting, but you don't know what it is all about, you can start with A/I's, ECN's or indivia's java application (the latter offers the possibility of using an encrypted chat).
-If you find IRC chat interesting, you can try some more sophisticated client such as Xchat or Gaim.
+If you're interested in chatting, but you don't know what it is all about, you can start with indivia's web interface.
+If you find IRC chat interesting, you can try some more sophisticated client such as Xchat, Pidgin or Gaim.

 The main information you need for chatting is the following:

 - the channel where you wish to chat (channel names begin with the # symbol, e.g.: #indymedia or #etc).
 You can choose whatever channel you prefer.
 The most popular channel on irc.autistici.org is #hackit99, but the network hosts italy indymedia's channel as well, #indymedia; You can find A/I collective members on our channel to pester us with questions we will not answer, #ai